 Super is a long-term investment and one of the keys to a comfortable retirement lifestyle.

-When you invest in the Flexible Rollover Product you have the choice to invest in one of the eight pre-mixed investment options.
+When you invest in the Flexible Rollover Product you can choose to invest your super across any number of the eight available investment options.
 If you don't nominate an option your super is automatically invested in the Balanced option.

-If you decide to switch your investment option you just need to keep in mind that you can't switch within 14 business days of opening your account or investing additional funds in excess of $5,000 (by rollover, contribution or other method)..
+If you decide to switch your investment option you just need to keep in mind that you can't switch within seven business days of opening your account or investing additional funds in excess of $5,000 (by rollover, contribution or other method).

 Before choosing an investment option you should think about: